atsiflikiotis/ITU-R_P.452_Interference_Prediction/README.md

                ha_t=hat, ha_r=har, dk_r=dkr, dk_t=dkt)

 ```
+(Read p452_loss.py comments for more info about input parameters, as they described in P.452 recommendation.)

 'p676-12_table_a.csv' and 'p676-12_table_b.csv' should be also downloaded to source directory, as they are needed to compute specific attenuation due to dry air and water vapour, according to ITU-R P.676-12.